Yoshitomo Nara’s biography

 Technique

-He often uses soft-hued, pastel colors with bold lines as seen in anime characters in popular culture.
+He often uses soft-hued, pastel colors with bold lines, as seen in anime characters in popular culture.
 The children featured in Nara’s works sometimes wield weapons such as knives and saws; their expressions are haunting, their eyes giving viewers accusatory looks.
-It is with his use of contrasting images, colors, and emotions that Nara’s work has captured the imaginations of generations around the world.
-The subjects of his work, the wide-eyed and vulnerable children and animals, together with the nightmarish features of his paintings can easily stimulate distressing feelings.
+With his use of contrasting images, colors, and emotions, Nara’s work has captured the imaginations of generations around the world.
+The subjects of his work, the wide-eyed and vulnerable children and animals, together with the nightmarish features of his paintings, can easily stimulate distressing feelings.

 Why does he usually paint girls?

-His work regarding young children paintings became very popular in the Superflat community and he did manage to show a darker side of those kids, which smoked, had vampire fangs and even used flaming torches.
-It was very hard to actively figure out what that was all about but it did show off that his creations can also go a bit darker if he wants to do so.
+Nara’s paintings of young children became very popular.
+He managed to show a darker side of those kids, which smoked, had vampire fangs and even used flaming torches.
+It was tough to actively figure out what that was all about, but it did show off that his creations can also go a bit darker if he wants to do so.

 They did bring in an aggressive posture mostly as the means to defend themselves.
-He said himself that he saw kids alongside bad people holding knives.
-And when he was asked why he has mostly girls in pictures, he said that he wants to have a neutral image.
-He doesn’t make any gender distinction, he just wanted to keep it neutral and showcase various emotions and sentiments depending on the situation.
+Nara said that he saw kids alongside bad people holding knives.
+And when he was asked why he has mostly girls in pictures, he said he wants to have a neutral image.
+He doesn’t make any gender distinction.
+He just wanted to keep it neutral and showcase various emotions and sentiments depending on the situation.

 Why is Yoshitomo Nara relevant?

 Nara is one of the leading artists of Japan’s influential Neo Pop art4 and has become infamous for his portrayals of children and animals.
-Although the children and animals he creates are adorable they are often menacing, causing viewers to contemplate the feelings and concepts behind his work.
-Underneath the popular appeal of the dark but adorable characters in his work are the somber social, political, and personal elements of his work: darker emotions of loneliness in a rigid society, rage, fear, and helplessness.
+Although the children and animals he creates are adorable, they are often menacing, causing viewers to contemplate the feelings and concepts behind his work.
+Underneath the popular appeal of the dark but adorable characters in his work are the somber social, political, and personal elements: darker emotions of loneliness in a rigid society, rage, fear, and helplessness.

 Artworks